gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 grid clusters aws --role-arn $ROLE_ARN --external-id $EXTERNAL_ID --region us-west-2 --instance-types t2.medium,t2.large <cluster name>
 ```

-### Step 5: Wait for cluster to be provisioned
+### Step 5: Wait for the cluster to be provisioned

 ```text
 grid clusters
 ```

-And wait for your cluster status be `running`:
+And wait for your cluster status to be `running`:

 ```text
 ┏━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━┓